EloiStree/2018_11_16_2AM/README.md

 - lessons, conferences, workshop, gamejam, hackathon ...

 #### Services
-- Create public research report
-- Share my code at all my Patreons
-- Create small porjects based on my research code
+- Create small porjects based on my researches
-- Organize workshop
+- Organize New-tech & coding workshops
-- Coach hackathon participants
+- Coach hackathon's participants
 - Teach Unity / C# / Virtual Reality

 If you are interested by one of this services.